rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-ab-tests-with-bootstrapping.md

 The relative sizes of the red and green bars can be used to make an educated call on whether to roll out the variant or not (going beyond p-values and relying entirely on confidence intervals is beyond the scope of this post, but I may cover it in future).

-# Comparison between bootstrapping and the traditional way
+# Conclusion

-So, we managed to replicate the p-value we got from the traditional approach using bootstrapping.
-But, what additional benefits did we
+So, we managed to (closely) replicate the p-value we got from the traditional approach using bootstrapping.
+Let's compare:
+- Both approaches gave us similar test results - we feel confident rolling out the variant.
+- For the traditional approach, we needed to understand the nature of the measure and distributions before know which hypothesis test to apply.
+- For bootstrapping, it doesn't matter, we just run the procedure.
+- For bootstrapping, we also get confidence intervals and a distribution of the likely uplift values to interpret.

 # Some interesting things to note about bootstrapping for confidence bounds and p-values